Behavior Guidelines and Interventions

 Parents are to inform Valley Vista High School of the name of their student’s probation officer and their terms of probation.
 The Probation Officer checks on students at VvHS.

 To ensure safety on campus for students and staff, searches from the appropriate school personnel will be conducted for drugs, weapons and other dangerous items.
 Students who leave campus upon arrival and then return are subject to search.
-Other prohibited items include any item determined to be dangerous, inappropriate, or distracting to learning will be confiscated and held in the Supervision Office.
-Examples of such objects are vapes, cigarette lighters, matches, etching tools, spray paint/tips, and toys.
+Other prohibited items include any item determined to be dangerous, inappropriate, or distracting to learning will be confiscated.
+Examples of such objects are vapes, cigarette lighters, matches, etching tools, spray paint/tips, and toys that look like weapons.